10 fun things to do in Astoria will lead you through town, take you for a trolley ride, and refresh you when you need to take a break.

 Ride the Astoria Riverfront Trolley

-The Astoria Trolley takes you from the Astoria Red Lion Inn all the way past the Columbia River Maritime Museum to Pier 39.
+The Astoria Trolley takes you from the Astoria Red Lion Inn past the Columbia River Maritime Museum to Pier 39.
 The narrated round trip is about an hour.
 This 1913 trolley, on loan from the San Antonio Museum Association, runs on old freight railroad tracks.
 In season, the trolley operates daily from 12 noon to 6 pm.
 The fare is $1 for a round trip or $2 for all-day (hop on and hop off).
-(Note: Check website for seasonal hours and days which may change due to volunteer availability)
+(Note: Check the website for seasonal hours and days, which may change due to volunteer availability)

 Climb the Astoria Column

 Visible from most areas of Astoria, high upon Coxcomb Hill, is the 125-foot-tall monument dedicated by the Great Northern Railway in 1926.
 The Astoria Column is decorated with artwork depicting three historic events: the discovery of the Columbia River by Captain Robert Gray, the end of the Lewis and Clark Expedition, and the arrival of the ship Astor’s ship, Tonquin.